arjun9669/SQL/README.md

 - MySQL (All projects tested on MySQL 8+)
 - SQL Features: `JOIN`, `GROUP BY`, `HAVING`, `CASE`, `FIND_IN_SET`, `ORDER BY`, `LIMIT`
-- Domain Experience: Retail, HR, Banking, Airlines, EdTech, E-commerce
+- Domain Experience: Retail, Banking, HR, Healthcare, Insurance, Logistics, Education, E-commerce

 ---

-## 🚀 About Me
+## 👨‍💻 About Me

 I'm **Arjun**, an aspiring data analyst passionate about solving business problems with data.
 I'm currently building projects using SQL, Python, Excel, and BI tools.

 📫 [Connect with me on LinkedIn](https://linkedin.com/in/arjun-analytics)

+---

+⭐ *Browse through each folder to explore schema, data inserts, and solved queries!*